You! Be Inspired! – Inspirations from SketchbooksArticles February 1, 2015

 Russian illustrator Irina Vinnik will make you say “wow!” over her sketchbooks.
-She was educated as an architect, has worked as a web designer, write and illustrate children’s books.
-Her unique style in manipulating ink lines and strokes in her sketchbook illustrations mostly floral designs and patterns are absolutely incredible!
+She was educated as an architect, has worked as a web designer, and has written and illustrated children’s books.
+Her unique style in manipulating ink lines and strokes in her sketchbook illustrations are amazingly felt in her floral designs and patterns.

 Sketchbook Illustration by Irina Vinnik (Source)

 Oleg is an illustrator from Canada who specializes in character design and typography.
-His sketchbook shows us lovely doodles of cityscapes with some touch of natural elements like trees, leaves, flowers, animals and vines incorporated in each pieces per page.
+His sketchbook shows us lovely doodles of cityscapes with some touch of natural elements like trees, leaves, flowers, animals, and vines incorporated in each page.

 Sketchbook Illustrations by Oleg Tischenkov (Source)